-Forex Position Size Calculator
+Position Size Calculator

 Learning to manage risk with Position Size Calculator

 The most essential principles in trading is risk management.
-Whatever your strategy however, if you’re risking too much in a single trade, one mistake can ruin your account.
+Whatever your strategy is, if you’re risking too much in a single trade, one mistake can ruin your account.
 This is the point where the calculation of the size of your position is a must.

 What is a Position Size Calculator?